CMSgov/beneficiary-fhir-data/docs/rfcs/0000-fhir-trimmer.md

 * Mapping Framework

 On bfd-server-ng startup, the yaml files need to be parsed and translated into usable lists (shape to be determined) and stored in memory (or in a cache).
-This will interact with server startup.
-There are some impelemtnation questions that are outstanding, but I will suggest two possible implementations.
+These will be read into either a blacklist or whitelist and used to trim FHIR resources after generation.
+This will interact with server startup, and be instantiated as a singleton that is used across all FHIR resource handlers.
+There are some implementation questions that are outstanding, but I will suggest two possible implementations.

 Copy Existing Cache Protocol